kentik/synth_tools/README.md

     dnsValidCodes: [0]

 targets:
+  use:
-  - www.photographymama.com
+    - www.example.com
-  - pupik.m3a.net
+    - www.kentik.com

 agents:
+  match:
     - name: regex(.*-west-.*)
 ```

-More examples are in the `tests` directory in the repo.
+More examples are in the `data` directory in the repo.

 ### Authentication
 The `synth_ctl` tool relies on `authentication profiles`.
 Authentication profile is a JSON file with the following format: